-Looking at poor sales numbers (for Call of Duty games and Activisions standards at least) and the success of Battlefield 1 last year, Activision have finally realised that people aren’t interested in a futuristic Call of Duty and haven’t been for a number of years.
+Looking at poor sales numbers and the success of Battlefield 1 last year, Activision have finally realised that people aren’t interested in a futuristic Call of Duty and haven’t been for a number of years.
 The series totally lost it for me when people were jet packing above me and sliding from wall to wall, dodging everything I was shooting at them and from what I hear, that’s where it lost a lot of other people too.

 Call of Duty was the golden child of the FPS series and actually had a very significant part in creating the online FPS genre we enjoy today.
 Why, oh why they thought people wanted futuristic weaponry and technology is beyond me, we were all VERY happy with the Modern Warfare series and the original Black Ops because that was what Call of Duty was to us.
 Call of Duty back in the day was a game with modern weaponry and technology which we could unlock, use and enjoy to our hearts content.